Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks

-Observe that $\hat{y}$ only considers nodes in the graph that represent sets (i.e., ``Columns'' nodes from layer 2 only, as shown in Figure \ref{problem}(B)) and the log function is taken element wise.
+Observe that $\hat{y}$ only considers nodes in the graph that represent sets (i.e., ``Columns'' nodes from layer 2, as shown in Figure \ref{problem}(B)) and the log function is taken element wise.
 The term $\hat{y} \cdot c$ penalizes the cost and the number of sets picked.
 A feasible solution to the SCP instance requires that $A\hat{y} \geq 1$.
-To that end, the term $\sum(A\hat{y} - 1)$ penalizes constraints in $A$ that are not being satisfied, whereas the term $\sum(1 - A\hat{y})$ encourages a sparse selections of sets, i.e., select the smallest number of sets.
-The hyperparameters $\alpha$ and $\beta$ control the relative importance of the supervised and unsupervised components, whereas hyperparameters $\gamma$ and $\omega$ control the constraint satisfaction and subset sparsity respectively.
+To that end, the term $\sum(A\hat{y} - 1)$ penalizes constraints in $A$ that are not satisfied and the term $\sum(1 - A\hat{y})$ encourages a sparse selections of sets.
+The hyperparameters $\alpha$ and $\beta$ control the relative importance of the supervised and unsupervised components, whereas hyperparameters $\gamma$ and $\omega$ control the constraint satisfaction and subset sparsity, respectively.
 In practice, we set $\alpha = 1, \beta = 10^{-4}, \gamma = 1$ and $\omega = 0.4$.
 The model is trained with an Adam optimizer with a learning rate of $10^{-4}$.

-\paragraph{The trained GNN model.} The trained model outputs continuous values between 0 and 1 for each node that represents a set.
+\paragraph{\textbf{Inference.}} The trained model outputs continuous values between 0 and 1 for each ``Column'' node from layer 2.
 To select a set of nodes, Graph-SCP selects nodes at a predefined percentile threshold and passes the selected nodes into a CO solver.
-In our experiments, we demonstrate using Gurobi and SCIP; however, other solvers of choice can be used.
-Subsequently, Graph-SCP checks if the objective value returned by the solver with the reduced problem size is at least a user-defined value $u_{obj}$.
-If not, the percentile threshold is reduced (by a fixed decrement size, set to 10), thus selecting a larger set of nodes and passing it into the solver.
+Our experiments use Gurobi and SCIP; however, other solvers of choice can be used.
+Subsequently, Graph-SCP checks if the objective value $obj$ returned by the solver with the reduced problem size is at least a user-defined value $u_{obj}$, i.e., $obj \leq u_{obj}$.
+If not, the percentile threshold is reduced (by a fixed decrement size, set to 10 in our experiments), thus selecting a larger set of nodes to pass into the solver.
 Graph-SCP uses solutions from each iteration to warm-start the solver for the next iteration.
-In our experiments, we set $u_{obj}$ to be the optimal objective value, thereby forcing Graph-SCP to run until the optimal value is reached.
-However, in practical scenarios, if a predefined limit based on the use case is not known, an additional iteration can be run to see of the value changes.
+This iterative refinement process mirrors Column Generation \cite{gilmore1961linear} methods used in tackling large-scale CO problems.